renatocfrancisco/portfolio/README.md

 ## Credits

 All of the [photos](https://renatocfrancisco.github.io/photos/photos.html) taken by me, Renato C. Francisco.<br>
-Feel free to use, share and adapt them.
-[Download here](https://github.com/renatocfrancisco/renatocfrancisco.github.io/raw/master/photos/assets/renatocfrancisco_photos.zip) in .zip format.<br>
+Feel free to use, share and adapt them. <br>

 <details>
 <summary markdown="span">Icons</summary>